Reviews You Can Rely On

 Weight

-While the Clifton has plenty of plush materials used, they aren't all that heavy.
-My women's size 9 shoes weighed just 8.3 ounces each.
+While the Clifton uses plenty of plush material, the shoes aren't all that heavy.
+A single woman's size 9 shoe weighs just 8.3 ounces.
 The midsole is made from CMEVA (compression-molded EVA), which tends to be lightweight.
 Likewise, the upper is made from a thin jacquard knit.
 No part of the shoe feels particularly heavy, even the heel cup, which has more cushion and fabric.

-At first, these shoes might feel clunky, especially if you aren't used to Hoka's plush style.
-However, they don't feel heavy.
-I appreciated the vent holes in the toe box and across the upper that added a feeling of airiness.
+They're not heavy, but these shoes might feel clunky, especially if you aren't used to Hoka's plush style.
+They still manage to feel airy, though, largely thanks to the vent holes in the toe box and across the upper.

 hoka clifton 10 for women - the clifton 10 did great in our neighborhood walks on concrete.